 Law & Order

-Legislation (S.F.
-179) in Minnesota to aid the registration of certain decommissioned military vehicles as standard motor vehicles passed the Veterans and Military Affairs Finance and Policy Division and now awaits consideration on the Senate Floor.
+Legislation (H.B.
+323) allowing for the titling and registration of former military vehicles passed the Transportation and Senate Public Safety, Intergovernmental and Military Affairs Committees and now awaits consideration on the Senate floor.

 SEMA-supported legislation (H.B.
 2357) that was signed into law in 2005 to exempt qualified collectible vehicles from the state’s emissions inspection and maintenance program will go into effect June 1.

 Legislation (A.B.
 210) in California to exempt motor vehicles manufactured prior to the ’83 model-year from the state’s emissions-inspection requirement was removed from consideration by the bill’s author in order to build additional support for the measure.

 Legislation (S.B.
 621/H.B.
 5888) has been introduced to allow vehicles with “year of manufacture” (YOM) tags to display a single license plate on the rear of the vehicle.

 Legislation (L.B.
 156) allowing for the titling and registration of former military vehicles was signed into law by Nebraska Governor Pete Ricketts.